Efren Reyes Jr.: Career

 Reyes portrays a lead role in an action films of early 1980's such for Siga, Anak ng Maton, Maskarado and Pepeng Karbin. he works for his team up with Jess Lapid Jr. in Kaliwete Brothers, with Vic Vargas in Utol, with Bembol Roco and Tony Ferrer in Over My Dead Body, Roy Flores in Digmaan Sa Pagitan ng Langit at Lupa, Ramon Zamora and Mohammed Faisal in Operation: Central Luzon and Rhene Imperial and Bembol Roco in Sigue Sigue Brothers.
 In his last lead roles in an action films Tapos na ang Lahi Mo, Hadji Djakiri in 1990 and Nestor Solis, Hari ng Oxo in 1995.

+He is co-starred in the romantic comedy with Gabby Concepcion and Nora Aunor in Totoo Ba Ang Tsismis? and a campus romantic comedy drama movie with Snooky Serna, Dina Bonnevie and Maricel Soriano in School Girls. he joined a cast in a political comedy gag show in Sic O'Clock News.

 Then he played villain roles for four straight films in Isusumpa Mo Ang Araw Nang Isilang Ka, Tatak ng Isang Api, Delima Gang, and Huminga Ka Hangga't Gusto Mo.
 As not to be typecast as a villain, he took the lead role in the film Emong Mercenario.

 In 1994, he also starred in Tapang Kung Tapang which was led by Lito Lapid and Cynthia Luster and in the comedy Megamol.
 In 1998, he played Princess Punzalan's husband in the series Mula Sa Puso.

 In 2001, Reyes Jr. played the villain alongside Dick Israel in the film Carta Alas: Huwag Ka Nang Humirit.
 In 2002, he joined the cast of the series Bituin which starred Nora Aunor.
 In 2008, he joined the cast of MMFF entry Anak ng Kumander.

 In 2012, Reyes Jr. played Faruq Ghazi, a rival clan head in the action film Muslim Magnum .357: To Serve and Protect, a remake of the 1986 film Muslim .357.
 In 2016, he joined the cast of the series Tubig at Langis, the remake of the 1980 film of the same name.
 He also appeared in the action series Ang Probinsyano along with other former action stars.
 He then played Mayor Rodrigo Duterte in the biopic Bato (The General Ronald dela Rosa Story).
 In 2020, Reyes Jr. joined the cast of the superhero series Bella Bandida.

 In 2024, Reyes wrote and directed the biographical film Idol: The April Boy Regino Story.